kjwilsondev/flask-restplus/app/main/controller/README.md

   A decorator to specify one of the expected responses

 - **api.expect:**
-  A decorator to Specify the expected input model (userDto)
+  A decorator to Specify the expected input model (Dto)

 - **api.param:**
   A decorator to specify one of the expected parameters